gottacatchenall/ms_sampling_effort/manuscript.md

 function of the relative abundance of that focal species (x-axis) ](./figures/combinedfig2.png){#fig:totalobs}

+Paragraph on total number individuals vs focal species, panel c of @fig:totalobs.

+Note that the empirical data also is, due to the phenomena described here, very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

 Empirical data on interactions, limited by the practical realities of funding and human-work hours, tend to fall on the order on 100s or 1000s observations of